sleighdogs/react-native-android-native-picker/README.md

 # react-native-android-native-picker
 > React Native package to work around inconsistency issues with 'onValueChange()' on Android react native picker.

+This package is based on work from [https://github.com/tombailey/react-native-fixed-android-picker](https://github.com/tombailey/react-native-fixed-android-picker)

 ## Installation
 Since we are not in NPM registry you have to install this package via git.